Tokyo Table Trip

 Yusuke wants to grow his own sake rice in Uyashinai.
 This is an unexpected opportunity for the villagers to revive their fields and pass on their ancestral land.
 But, not all are on board Yusuke's radical plans.
 Yusuke doesn't want to grow just ordinary sake rice; it must be organic.
 Yusuke deploys his Master Brewer, Koseki, to grow the village's first harvest of organic rice in 70 years.
 However, Koseki is a sake brewer and has no experience of farming.
 He hasn't even ever planted a flower.
 Will Koseki be able to successfully grow organic rice, and most importantly change the hearts and minds of the village?
 This story follows how this forgotten village and Japan's finest sake brewery as they come together to achieve the first steps of their dreams; to make the most authentic cup of sake and save their ancestral land from disappearing forever."

-about 4 years ago 1584344672
+almost 5 years ago 1584344672

 Icon thumbup c50a5e69a172939d8f181c07defd87a40f8b5ea08aa95e4f5248647e539d2f91 Like!